aalperakiss/acp-mcp-agent/README.md

 - Ply creation exists on the live GUI side only (`acp_gui_add_ply`).
 The headless `acp_*` tools still edit existing plies only, so a model driven through PyACP must be built with enough spare plies up front.
-- No delete-ply tool yet.
-Deactivate a ply with `acp_gui_set_ply_counts` set to 0.
 - Mass is not reported by the export tool; the attribute path varies too much between releases to guess.
 Add it once your probe report shows the real one.
 - Verified against one ANSYS release only.
 The `CANDIDATES` mechanism exists because older and newer releases will differ.
-- No tests.
-The verification path is the probe plus the manual tool sequence in steps 4 and 5.
-- Optimisation loop not started.
-Three decisions still open: whether the optimiser calls ACP directly or through MCP, whether the solve runs batch or through a Mechanical MCP, and which failure criteria set the constraint.
-  Budget for a surrogate — one evaluation is one full solve, and 200 of those is a working day at minimum.

 ## Security note